 Can Depression Be Treated Without Medication?

-Depression is a serious condition that can affect every aspect of your life.
+is a serious condition that can affect every aspect of your life.
 To treat depression, doctors often recommend therapy and antidepressants.
-But is it possible to relieve the symptoms of depression without taking medication?
+But you may be wondering if is it possible to relieve the symptoms of depression without taking medication.

 This really depends on a number of factors, like how severe your symptoms are, how long you have been depressed, and what may be causing the depression.
 Since depression can get worse if left untreated, it is important that you work with a mental health professional to create a treatment plan that is right for you.
 If you are interested in treating your depression without medication, here are some of the many options.

 Working with a trusted therapist is usually one of the first steps on the road to recovery.
 Some of the most common therapeutic approaches are:

 Cognitive behavioral therapy (CBT)—With CBT, you address negative thinking patterns and behaviors and learn new, healthier approaches to deal with life’s challenges.

 - Interpersonal therapy—During these therapy sessions, you focus on your relationships with others and the roles that you play.

 Psychodynamic therapy—With this long-term therapy, the therapist helps you examine your childhood and confront challenging issues.